Ninth grade: Denmark

 In Denmark, grade 9 (around age 16, also called form level 9) is the final year of compulsory education, and grade 10 is optional.
 Public comprehensive schools up to grade 10 are called Folkeskole.
 Grade 9 subjects include Danish, English, Christian studies, history, social studies, mathematics, geography, biology, physics/chemistry and German and French as electives.
 Students must sit compulsory school-leaving exams at the end of grade 9, and must also complete a mandatory project assignment during the year.

 After grade 9, students have the option of attending general or vocational upper secondary education for two or three years until they are around 19.

 Finland

 In Finland, ninth grade is the last year of compulsory schooling.
 Students are generally aged around 16 when they finish 9th grade.
-They can then go on to attend vocational or academic high schools (generally for 3 years).
+This years subjects generally include Finnish, Swedish, English, an elective language, religious education/ethics, social studies, mathematics, geography, biology, physics, chemistry, physical education, health education, and another elective of their choice.
+This year also has students taking a 2 week TET-program.

+Before winter break, students have mandatory guidance counselling sessions in which they discuss their GPA, alongside future career paths and potential school choices for the next school year.
+Starting February, students have until March to apply to upper secondary schools through the national joint application system (yhteishaku).
+Most comprehensive schools also have nationwide school-leaving exams in late spring, usually in Finnish and mathematics, meant to help teachers grade their students on a more national scale.
+After graduating, students get a Perusopetuksen päättötodistus.
+They can then attend vocational or academic high schools (generally for 3 years).

+In August 2021, the Finnish government raised the age of compulsory education from 16 to 18, making the national joint application system mandatory for all 9th graders.
+Should a student be unsure of what they want to study, or do not have a GPA high enough to apply for upper secondary education, they are then placed in the TUVA system where they can gain qualifications for further studies, and learn more about vocational and upper secondary education.

 Germany

 In Germany, grade 9 (about age 15) is generally the last year of lower secondary school and the end of compulsory full-time education.
 Qualifications gained in this year will determine the student's eligibility for academic or vocational upper secondary school.